Fran Crippen: Swimming career

-Crippen swam for the University of Virginia, where he was an 11-time All-American and two-time Atlantic Coast Conference (ACC) swimmer of the year.
 He earned a bronze medal as a member of USA Swimming at the 2001 Goodwill Games in Brisbane, Australia.
 At the 2003 Pan American Games, in Santo Domingo, Dominican Republic, he won two individual silver medals in the 400 and 1500 m freestyle.
 Crippen represented the United States at the Pan Pacific Championships in 2006, where he earned a silver medal in the 10 km open water swim.
-From 2006 to 2008 Crippen represented the Mission Viejo Nadadores in California and swam for coach Bill Rose.
+From 2006 to 2008 Crippen trained with the Mission Viejo Nadadores in California and swam for coach Bill Rose, who specialized in training distance swimmers.
 In 2007, he earned a gold medal in the 10 km distance event at the Pan American Games in Rio de Janeiro, Brazil.
 Two years later, Crippen won a bronze medal in the 10 km open water race at the 2009 World Aquatics Championships.
 A year later, Crippen again won silver in the 10 km at the 2010 Pan Pacific Swimming Championships in Irvine, California.

 Crippen was a six-time US National Champion.
 He won two national titles in the 800 m freestyle, two in the 5 km open water, and two in the 10 km open water event.

-Crippen represented Germantown Academy Aquatic Club in Fort Washington, PA.
-He also represented TYR Sports and Swimming, Inc.
+During his swimming career, Crippen represented TYR Sports and Swimming, Inc.

 Death

 Crippen died while swimming the last race of FINA's 2010 10K series in Fujairah, United Arab Emirates after having won the penultimate race in Cancun, Mexico the weekend before.
 Crippen's absence at the finish was reportedly first noticed by fellow USA swimmer Alex Meyer.
 After searching for Crippen and not finding him, Meyer and other swimmers returned to the water to try to locate Crippen.
 Two hours after the finish of the men's race, and after 90 minutes of searching by other swimmers, Crippen's body was found underwater by deep-sea divers near the race course's final buoy about 500 yards from shore.
 Crippen was rushed to the local hospital, where he was pronounced dead, though it was suspected he died at the scene.

 Winner Thomas Lurz and other swimmers cited the water as being overly warm—above 30 C during the race—and several other swimmers experienced heat-related symptoms upon completing the race, including two Americans and one Brazilian (Allan do Carmo) who were briefly hospitalized.

 FINA president Dr. Julio Maglione said it was the first death in any FINA event and an investigation was opened.
 Crippen had told his coach after 8 kilometers that he was feeling thirsty, yet continued with the race.
 A report released by FINA following Crippen's death called for an update in open water swimming safety regulations.
-The report concluded that Crippen may have died of a "cardiac abnormality" and "uncontrolled exercise-induced asthma in unfavourable race environmental conditions."
+The report concluded that Crippen may have died of a "cardiac abnormality" and "uncontrolled exercise-induced asthma in unfavourable race environmental conditions".